Overview

 In order to connect to Athena, you will need to create AWS credentials with permissions to run Athena queries.
 Steep uses Athena SQL to access the data.

-to let Steep connect to your Athena setup.
+Then, in the Steep app, enter the AWS Region, Access key id and Secret access key to let Steep connect to your Athena setup.

 Region